 Bible readers agree that Jesus Christ established the practice of routinely eating bread and wine to commemorate his death as an atonement for sin.
-Many Christian denominations like Presbyterianism have unique beliefs and practices regarding communion.
+However, many Christian denominations, like Presbyterianism, have unique beliefs and practices regarding communion.

-Many Presbyterians churches take communion every week.
+Many Presbyterian churches take communion every week.
 Others take it “frequently,” which may mean once or twice a month, depending on the preferences of the denomination or individual church.
 The largest Presbyterian denomination, the PCUSA, takes communion weekly.
-The PCA takes is frequently.
+The PCA takes it frequently.

 What do Presbyterians believe about communion?
 How do their beliefs differ from transubstantiation in Roman Catholicism and consubstantiation in Lutheranism?
 Continue reading to find out answers to these questions and more.

-Communion is an important element of Presbyterian worship services.
+Communion is an essential element of Presbyterian worship services.
 (Also see How Do Presbyterians Worship?)

-The Presbyterian Church (USA), which is the largest Presbyterian denomination in the United States with around 1,300,000 members, specifies that communion should be a regular part of the Sunday service.
+The Presbyterian Church (USA), the largest Presbyterian denomination in the United States with around 1,300,000 members, specifies that communion should be a regular Sunday service.
 However, the denomination concedes that some circumstances may make this impossible.

 |Presbyterian Denomination||Reported Membership|